Vukovar massacre: Prelude

 After Croatia launched the Battle of the Barracks on 14–15 September to capture the JNA's facilities in Croatia, the JNA launched a small-scale operation against Vukovar to relieve the city garrison.
-At the same time, it began large-scale mobilisation in preparation for its campaign in Croatia.
+At the same time, it began large-scale mobilisation of men in preparation for its campaign in Croatia.
 It was met with widespread refusal of mobilised personnel to report to their designated units, desertions and an overall lack of enthusiasm for the campaign.
 The response rate was particularly poor in Central Serbia, where only 26 percent of those called up reported for service.
 This resulted in low troop availability, forcing the JNA to deploy fewer infantry units.

 The JNA's offensive operations, directly associated with the campaign in the east Croatian region of Slavonia, were launched on 20 September.
 The assault on Vukovar gradually became the main effort of the campaign as the JNA was repeatedly unable to capture the city.
 The fighting in and around Vukovar lasted months and eventually drew in the JNA's main armoured force, which had previously been slated to advance west towards Serb-held areas in western Slavonia.
 In addition to relieving its Vukovar garrison, the JNA wished to dissipate the Croatian forces in the city so that they would not pose any threat to its rear in the event that the campaign progressed west of Vinkovci.

 The JNA was reinforced by local Serb-manned TO units and Serbian paramilitary volunteers who were meant to replace those reservists that had failed to respond to their call-up.
 The volunteers were often motivated by ethnic hatred, looted countless homes and committed numerous atrocities against civilians.
 After more than two months of fighting, the Croatian forces surrendered on 18 November.
 Vukovar sustained significant damage due to the JNA's artillery and rocket barrages.
 By the end of the battle, over 700,000 shells and other missiles had been fired at the city, at a rate of up to 12,000 per day.